insys-icom/M3_Container/doc/1st_steps.md

 3 Use both
 ----------
-The cross compiler in combination with the build scripts from this repo create new binaries and a new container
+The cross compiler in combination with the build scripts from this repo create new binaries and a new container.